okeefm/s3g/doc/machine_profile_protocol.markdown

 While there is no restriction on the amount of information encapsulated in a machine profile, there are several key elements that must be contained within them in order to successfully complete certain functions:

 Build Space Traversal
-* A timeout for finding axes minimums and maximums defined by the keyword "finding_timeout"
 * An array of 5 axes defined by the key "axes"
 * Each axis much have the following information:
     * Name defined by the keyword "name"